 Because 1967’s Summer of Love became so associated with San Francisco, it’d be easy to assume the freaky and the deaky had not leaked out into the rest of the state just yet.
 But this wouldn’t be true.
-The focus was of all the Haight Ashbury groovers, yes, but people were getting wide and experimenting with altered state and alternative living elsewhere and one suh place was Sacramento.
+The focus was on the Haight Ashbury groovers, yes, but people were getting wide and experimenting with altered state and alternative living elsewhere and one such place was Sacramento.

-Just because Sacramento wasn’t San Francisco, and just because the big newspapers weren’t covering local hippies, that didn’t mean that behind the scenes its young people weren’t affected by the events percolating in Baghdad by the Bay (love that nickname for SF)
+Just because Sacramento wasn’t San Francisco, and just because the big newspapers weren’t covering local hippies, that didn’t mean that behind the scenes its young people weren’t affected by the events percolating 'Frisco.

 People involved in the local hippie scene recall that only in Plaza Park, which is now known as Cesar Chavez Plaza, did large numbers of long-hairs congregate in public.
 There, says Gus Kaplanis, a newsletter publisher and former owner of the underground newspaper Aardvark who in 1967 was a history major at Sacramento City College, “you’d see groups of kids and young adults walking around.
 You know they’re not working and probably not going to school.
 But they’re having a good time, sitting around, playing guitars.
 It’s an easy life.
 You’d see hippie vans converted.
 You know they were living there.”

 Clement’s first impressions that it was a backwater might have been true, but only up to a point.
 Imbibing the winds of change blowing from the Bay Area, both the local music and art scenes thrived.
 The Rolling Stones, Jefferson Airplane, Big Brother and the Holding Company and Crosby, Stills, Nash and Young were among the slew of top draws the Memorial Auditorium and other local arenas managed to book.
 Tickets cost about $2.50.